Follow these simple tips for a magical maternity photography session & photos you’ll adore

 This doesn’t mean that bold colors don’t work – they definitely can look incredible!
 In fact, I have bold colored gowns in my studio closet.
 If you decide to wear a bold color, ensure it doesn’t cause color cast (this is when the color reflects back on your skin or your husband’s if you’re standing close together) and that your hubby is in something neutral.
 You are the star of your maternity session, and we don’t want your husband’s shirt competing with your outfit.

-Here’s a quick example: when I was just getting started as a photographer, I met up with the sweetest couple for a maternity session.
+Here’s a quick example: when I was just getting started as a maternity and newborn photographer, I met up with the sweetest couple for a maternity photography session.
 I had given them some wardrobe direction – long length for mama, neutral shades if possible, mama is the star.